ifthenpay/ifthenpay-sdk-php/readme.md

 ### Payment object

-A payment object is what is returned to you, when generating a payment, and other methods like `validateWebhook` and `isExpire` expect it as a parameter.
+A payment object is what is returned to you when generating a payment, and other methods like `validateWebhook` and `isExpire` expect it as a parameter.

 ```php
 /** @var \Ifthenpay\PaymentGateway\Payments\Mbway\MbwayPayment $payment */